 How to get to Amalfi

-Amalfi is situated right in the center of the Amalfi Coast and you can get here from both Salerno and Sorrento.
+Amalfi is located right in the center of southern Italy's Amalfi Coast (or Costiera Amalfitana in Italian) and you can get here by car, ferry, or bus.

-For more detailed information: How to get to the Amalfi Coast
+For more detailed directions and information on how to get to Amalfi: How to get to the Amalfi Coast

-Italy's oldest maritime republic, symbol of the Amalfi Coast, continues to enchant visitors just like it did in the days of the Grand Tour.
+Italy's oldest maritime republic and symbol of the Amalfi Coast, Amalfi continues to enchant visitors just like it did in the days of the Grand Tour.

 Just over three square kilometers of devastatingly beautiful scenery at the mouth of the Valle dei Mulini: this is Amalfi, a town which opens like a fan towards the sea, sheltered from behind by the steep slopes of the Monti Lattari.